flosskosova/foss4g-2023/content/tutorials/venueless.md

 To login, you have to access your registration order.
 Open the email that was sent by *registration*@*foss4g.org* when you bought your ticket.
-The subject of the email should start with **"[FOSS4G-2021]Your order:**.
+The subject of the email should start like **[FOSS4G-2021] Your order:**.

 At the bottom of that email there must be a link to *View order details*.
 Click on that link and you will find a login button for each attendee registered using that order: